dimitras/collos/README.md

 ## PostgreSQL and Full Text Search

-We are taking advantage of PostgreSQL's native full-text-search capabilities, by using the pg_search gem.
+We are taking advantage of PostgreSQL's native full-text-search capabilities, by using the [pg_search gem](https://github.com/Casecommons/pg_search).

 ## Doorkeeper

-We use Doorkeeper as an oauth provider for the application.
+We use [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) as an oauth provider for the application.

 ## Ancestry

-Ancestry is handled with ancestry and acts-as-dag gems.
+Ancestry is handled with [ancestry](https://github.com/stefankroes/ancestry) and [acts-as-dag](https://github.com/mleventi/acts-as-dag).

-## Audit trail
+## Auditing

-We use the paper_trail gem to log the history of the database.
+We use [paper_trail](https://github.com/airblade/paper_trail) to track the changes to the models' data.

 ## License